SummerZhouZihan/SummerZhouZihan.github.io/_includes/about/en.md

 Hey， I am Zhou Zihan (Summer), currently studying Smart Energy at the School of Energy Engineering, Zhejiang University.

-Professional learning on how to burn boilers and how to efficiently burn boilers using computers.
+Recently, I have been interested in Machine Learning.

 Here will be my study notes, recording some crazy attempts and interesting ideas.
+Welcome to come and play often~